statisticsforsocialscience/rmd_templates/README.md

 This package provides a list of RMD Templates to use.
 The collection is opinionated.

+The templates contained are:

+  - Open Data Website based on rmdformats::material
+  - LNCS Springer template based on normal pdf output (comes with a list of files ready for submission)

 # Install instructions

 First run the following code: